 Interlibrary Loan: Interlibrary loan is the process by which a library requests material from, or supplies material to, another library.
-Whether initiated by library staff or patron, the purpose of interlibrary loan is to obtain, upon request of a library patron, material not available in the patron's local library.
+Whether initiated by library staff or patron, the purpose Approved by the RAILS Board on October 26, 2018 of interlibrary loan is to obtain, upon request of a library patron, material not available in the patron's local library.
 The terms "requesting library" and "supplying library" are used in preference to "borrowing library" and "lending library" to cover the exchange of copies as well as loans.
 Circulation of materials between a central library and its branches or within a school district is not considered interlibrary loan.
 2015 ILLINET Interlibrary Loan Code, Illinois State Library.